Skip to main content

 32 And they set on for him by himself, and for them by themselves; and for the Egyptians, who did eat with him, by themselves; because the Egyptians may not eat bread with the Hebrews; for that is an abomination unto the Egyptians.

-Sociocultural and epidemiological isolation.
+Sociocultural and Epidemiological Isolation

 Egypt

-According to Herodotus (5th century BCE), priests in Egypt were meticulous about cleanliness: «Every three days the priests shave the hair on their bodies...
+Later accounts, such as those by Herodotus (5th century BCE), record that priests in Egypt were meticulous about cleanliness: «Every three days the priests shave the hair on their bodies...
 Twice a day and twice a night they perform ablutions in cold water and, in short, observe a multitude of other rites.» Furthermore, all Egyptians wash their dishes and «wear linen garments, always freshly laundered» (1972Геродот:2.37).
+In a similar vein, Plutarch (1st–2nd century CE) discusses the special attitude toward personal hygiene on the part of Egyptian priests and their attention to water as a substance capable of negatively affecting humans and animals (1996Плутарх:4–5,75).

 33 And they sat before him, the first-born according to his prior birth, and the youngest according to his youth; and the men marvelled one at the other.

-Social prerogative of primogeniture.
+Social Prerogative of Primogeniture

 A similarity is observed in the strict adherence to the hierarchy of birth seniority as a fundamental principle for the distribution of social status and inheritance rights.